Fresh-UI/freshui/README.md

 # SCSS Deprecated
 We now no longer support scss and therefore it is deprecated and you won't be able to use it.

+# Added Cards

+Cards were deleted or missing from the releases due to some problems and have been added back